Christopher Lasch: Biography

-Lasch was active in the arts and letters early, publishing a neighborhood newspaper while in grade school, and writing the fully orchestrated "Rumpelstiltskin, Opera in D Major" at the age of thirteen.
+Lasch was active in the arts and letters early, publishing a neighborhood newspaper while in grade school and writing the fully orchestrated "Rumpelstiltskin, Opera in D Major" at the age of thirteen.
+Around this time, Robert Lasch moved the family to the Chicago suburbs after he was offered an editorial position at the Chicago Sun.
+Lasch graduated from Barrington High School.

 Career

-Lasch earned a bachelor's degree in history from Harvard University, where he roomed with John Updike, and a master's degree in history and doctorate from Columbia University, where he worked with William Leuchtenburg.
+Lasch earned a bachelor's degree in history from Harvard University, where he roomed with John Updike.
+He then received a master's degree in history and doctorate from Columbia University, where he worked with William Leuchtenburg.
 Richard Hofstadter was also a significant influence.
 He contributed a Foreword to later editions of Hofstadter's The American Political Tradition and an article on Hofstadter in the New York Review of Books in 1973.
 He taught at the University of Iowa and then was a professor of history at the University of Rochester from 1970 until his death from cancer in 1994.
 Lasch also took a conspicuous public role.
 Russell Jacoby acknowledged this in writing that "I do not think any other historian of his generation moved as forcefully into the public arena".
-In 1986 he appeared on Channel 4 television in discussion with Michael Ignatieff and Cornelius Castoriadis.
+In 1986, he appeared on Channel 4 television in discussion with Michael Ignatieff and Cornelius Castoriadis.

 During the 1960s, Lasch identified as a socialist, but one who found influence not just in the writers of the time, such as C. Wright Mills, but also in earlier independent voices, such as Dwight Macdonald.
 Lasch became further influenced by writers of the Frankfurt School and the early New Left Review and felt that "Marxism seemed indispensable to me".
 During the 1970s, however, he became disenchanted with the Left's belief in progress—a theme treated later by his student David Noble—and increasingly identified this belief as the factor that explained the Left's failure to thrive despite the widespread discontent and conflict of the times.
 He was a professor of history at Northwestern University from 1966 to 1970.

 At this point Lasch began to formulate what would become his signature style of social critique: a syncretic synthesis of Sigmund Freud and the strand of socially conservative thinking that remained deeply suspicious of capitalism and its effects on traditional institutions.

 Besides Leuchtenburg, Hofstadter, and Freud, Lasch was especially influenced by Orestes Brownson, Henry George, Lewis Mumford, Jacques Ellul, Reinhold Niebuhr, and Philip Rieff.
 A notable group of graduate students worked with Lasch at the University of Rochester, Eugene Genovese, and, for a time, Herbert Gutman, including Leon Fink, Russell Jacoby, Bruce Levine, David Noble, Maurice Isserman, William Leach, Rochelle Gurstein, Kevin Mattson, and Catherine Tumber.

 Personal

-Lasch married Nellie Commager, daughter of historian Henry Steele Commager, in 1956.
-They had four children: Robert, Elizabeth, Catherine, and Christopher.
+In 1956, Lasch married Nellie Commager, daughter of historian Henry Steele Commager; the couple had four children.